 This attachment option makes it possible to latch rope, skis, ice axes, camera equipment or even some extra pieces of clothing.
 The two mesh pockets on the sides are roomier than similar models, and are fairly resistant to wear and tear.

 If you are looking for a lightweight daypack with multiple lashing options and a versatile fit for a lengthy hiking trip, you should definitely pick the Deuter Speed Lite 20.
-However, if you are a sucker for style, you should probably look for more contemporary-looking designs like the BURTON Tinder.
+However, if you’re a sucker for style, you should probably look for more contemporary-looking designs like the BURTON Tinder.

-Still on the fence about which daypack is right for you?
+Still on the fence about which of these top travel daypacks is right for you?
 Here are a few final thoughts:

 - Want to cut down on weight and space?
 You’ll hardly notice bringing along the ultra-minimalist Tortuga Setout Daypack.

 - Need to keep your belongings safe?
-Let the awesome anti-theft features of the Pacsafe Metrosafe LS350 will take your worry away.
+Let the awesome anti-theft features of the Pacsafe Metrosafe LS350 will take your worries away.

 - Planning on day hiking to the max?
 The Deuter Speed Lite 20 with its top-notch comfort and lashing features is your best best.